Overview of EM Methods with a Focus on the Multi-Transient Electromagnetic (MTEM) Method

 2D 3D INVERSION MARINE MULTI‑TRANSIENT NEAR SURFACE OCEANOGRAPHY RECIPROCITY RESISTIVITY SATURATION

 Reservoir rocks contain water, hydrocarbons or a mixture of both.
 The resistivity of those rocks is a sensitive indicator of hydrocarbon saturation levels and may be determined remotely by electromagnetic (EM) methods.
-The multi-transient electromagnetic method (MTEM) is a new technology with sufficient resolving power to delineate potential reservoirs and to monitor hydrocarbon movements in a commercial context.
+The multi-transient electromagnetic method (MTEM) is a technology with sufficient resolving power to delineate potential reservoirs and to monitor hydrocarbon movements in a commercial context.

-The objective of this course is to provide an understanding and appreciation of the new technology and its capabilities so that geoscientists will feel confident in incorporating the method into their appraisal and decision-making workflows.
+The objective of this course is to provide an understanding and appreciation of the technology and its capabilities so that geoscientists will feel confident in incorporating the method into their appraisal and decision-making workflows.
 Another objective is to understand the contribution that MTEM technology can make to appraisals and work-flow in exploration and monitoring.

 The course is divided into four sections.
 The first gives a brief summary of EM methods and introduces the new MTEM technology.
 Following sections provide details of the method, its practical realisation for land and marine surveys and some case studies.

 - Resistivity and its importance in the oil industry